 Audience Question: For flyovers are animal taskforce personnel on the flight with the pilot to take the photography and all that kind of good stuff?
 How does that work?

-Michelle Welch: Before we had that relationship, I think Deputy Samuels also has a National Guard at one point help in on that.
-You don’t have (1:15:20 indiscernible) that would do that for you or with you, you might want to try the National Guard.
+Michelle Welch: Before we had that relationship, I think Deputy Samuels also has a National Guard at one point help him on that.
+If your state police won’t do that for you or with you, you might want to try the National Guard.

 Audience Question: You talked about wildlife cameras.
 Can you clarify what’s a wildlife camera?

-Amy Taylor: A lot of hunters will use a wildlife camera in order to see if deer are running into a certain area or what have you.
-You can purchase them in a lot of the big box store or a lot of the outdoor stores.
+Amy Taylor: A lot of hunters will use a wildlife camera in order to see if deer are running into a certain area or for other reasons.
+You can purchase them in a lot of the big box stores or a lot of outdoor stores.
 It’s basically a battery operated camera.
 It turns itself on when there’s movement.
 A lot of them do have a night vision attached.
 They are actually relatively inexpensive for what they are.
-A lot of jurisdictions that might have the relationship with their state police`1 can only put a pole camera up on a city or county-owned structure.
+A lot of jurisdictions that might have a relationship with their state police can only put a pole camera up on a city or county-owned structure.
 For example, we have one jurisdiction they had a donor donate them I think it was the $85.
 They went to the big box store, bought a wildlife camera.
 They are usually camouflaged already and pretty small and compact.
 The neighbor of this property allowed them to put it up on it so they can see what was going on.
 It was on their property, it was legally in a place it could be.
-It just was able to show us who was coming and going and any kind of activity happening.
+It was able to show us who was coming and going and any kind of activity happening.
 That camera went to a remote log-in so they can log-in from their desk and see what was going on at the camera.

-Michelle Welch: I also want to say that you could also have a relationship with your Department of Game and Inland Fisheries, your Wildlife Department in your state because they may already have wildlife cameras up.
+Michelle Welch: I also want to say that you could also have a relationship with your Department of Game and Inland Fisheries, (your Wildlife Department in your state) because they may already have wildlife cameras up.
 We did that in one case.
-We had the DGIF put up cameras for us because it was near a public property that we have permission to put them up or it was government property.
+We had the DGIF put up cameras for us because it was near a property that we had permission to put them up or it was government/public property.

 Audience Question: Can you talk about some of your best practices for testifying in a case?

-Michelle Welch: We have a battery of question.
-We have model questions on each topic like each part of the dogfighting operations that we have a battery of questions for the dogs, all kinds about their dogfighting scars even though I was the better one to talk about the scars themselves.
-She will talk about what her training experience is.
-We talked about the paraphernalia and how that is dogfighting paraphernalia.
-We talked about pedigrees and the certificate.
+Michelle Welch: We have a list of questions.
+We have model questions on each topic like each part of the dogfighting operations that we have a battery of questions for the dogs, all kinds of questions about their dogfighting scars even though the vet was the better expert to talk about the scars themselves.
+I still ask Amy about the dog’s scars because she has seen 100s of dogfighting dogs with scars.
+She will talk about what her training and experience is.
+We ask questions about the paraphernalia and how that shows it is a dogfighting operation.
+I ask questions of Amy about the pedigrees and the certificates.
 She does talk about them being the currency of dogfighting.
-Then we also have cellphone stuff.
-She goes to that.
+Then we also go through the cellphone stuff.
+She goes into the conversations on the cell phone.
 It’s all about the preparation with me.
 If I’m doing my job as the prosecutor, she’s never surprised, she knows exactly what I’m going to ask her.
 No one needs to be a legend in their own mind.
 She needs to be prepped.
 We need to go through each category of dogfighting paraphernalia so she can weigh in on what it is.
 Even to the point that she will often do the behavioral test on the dog so that she can talk about their demeanor.
-That’s another piece of evidence of why they’re dogfighting.
+That’s another piece of evidence of why they’re dogfighting dogs.

-Amy Taylor: I think what’s important too is that I enjoy learning and I think that I should continue to learn because as I learn more so do these suspects and criminals and they change things that I never say no, no, no that’s not right.
+Amy Taylor: I think what’s important too is that I enjoy learning and I think that I should continue to learn because as I learn more so do the suspects and criminals.
+And they change things so that I never say no, no, no that’s not right.
 I don’t put anything into a package or a box.
 I’m open to there might be a new way.
-For example, recently in a case.
-We know that a lot of these dogfighters are starting to use products like hair dye.
+For example, recently in a case, we know that a lot of these dogfighters are starting to use products like hair dye.
 They are dying the legs and the scarring to match the dog’s coat so that it can’t be seen from a distance.
-Like when you’re driving pass and you see a dog on a chain you might have been able to see that the legs and the head were scarred.
+Like when you’re driving past their house and you see a dog on a chain you might have been able to see that the legs and the head were scarred.
 But if they had put black hair dye on these dogs and they have a black coat already or match it up.
 You can’t visually see that from the road.
 Who would’ve thought right?

 Michelle Welch: Ever-evolving.